 In addition to an ALP test, a doctor may order an ALP isoenzyme test.
 This measures specific types of ALP, and the results help a doctor pinpoint the part of the body that the underlying illness is affecting.

-ALP levels are measured in international units per liter (IU/l).
-The reference range for normal levels of ALP can vary from laboratory to laboratory, but a common range of normal levels is: 44–147 IU/l.
-Other labs may consider the normal range to be 30–120 IU/l.
+Healthcare professionals may measure ALP levels in international units per liter (IU/l).
+The reference range for normal levels of ALP can vary from laboratory to laboratory.
+The United Kingdom’s National Health Service (NHS) lists the reference range for adults aged 18 years and older as 30–130 IU/l.

-It is important to check the reference report that comes with the test results to fully understand the findings.
+A person should check the reference report that comes with their test results to fully understand the findings.
+They may also wish to discuss the results with their doctor for further guidance.

 Most people with abnormal ALP levels have high, rather than low, levels.